Public benchmark Open methodology v0 → v0.7 · methodology shipped 2026-05-13

 Model-version drift

 Every entry runs on the then-current frontier model.
-A win at v0 against Sonnet 4.0 and a win at v0.7 against Sonnet 4.6 are not the same evidence.
+A win at v0 against Opus 4.7 is not the same evidence as a win against today's Opus 4.8.
 Treat the trajectory as relative, not absolute.

 Caveat 03